GregoireGeoffroy/annoying-cookie-consent/README.md

 This project simulates a deliberately frustrating and sarcastic cookie consent modal designed to annoy users, much like some real-world examples!
 It features a modal that displays ridiculous terms and conditions and uses reverse psychology techniques to create an annoying user experience when attempting to decline or accept cookies.

+## Live Demo
+You can check out the live demo [here](https://gregoiregeoffroy.github.io/annoying-cookie-consent/).

 ## Features
 - A modal that pops up after a short delay, giving you no choice but to interact with it.
 - Sarcastic and humorous content, with a playful tone about cookie tracking and data privacy.